awsdocs/aws-php-developers-guide/doc_source/guide_sdk-metrics-configure.rst

 Update a |CW| Agent
 ===================

-To make changes to the port ID, you need to set the values and then restart any AWS jobs that are currently active.
+To make changes to the host or port ID, you need to set the values and then restart any AWS jobs that are currently active.

 Option 1: Set Environment Variables
 -----------------------------------

 Most AWS services use the default port.
 But if the service you want |SDKM| to monitor uses a unique port, add `AWS_CSM_PORT=[port_number]`, to the host's environment variables.
+Additionally, a different host can be specified using the `AWS_CSM_HOST` environment variable.
 .. code-block:: ini

     export AWS_CSM_ENABLED=true
     export AWS_CSM_PORT=1234
+    export AWS_CSM_HOST=192.168.0.1

 Option 2: AWS Shared Config File